-Accessible restrooms and drinking fountains are located throughout the concourse.
+Accessible restrooms are located throughout the concourse.

 Undergraduate students with outstanding academic records are recognized at commencement.
 Latin Honors are based on the achievement of high grades.
-Three distinctions are noted:

 - Summa Cum Laude indicates a cumulative grade point average of at least 3.9